Stop the war

 # export SPRING_DATASOURCE_PASSWORD=PUT_YOUR_POSTGRESQL_PASSWORD_HERE

-If ThingsBoard Edge is set to run on the same machine where the ThingsBoard PE server is operating, you need to update additional configuration parameters to prevent port collision between the ThingsBoard server and ThingsBoard Edge.
+If ThingsBoard Edge is going to be running on the same machine where ThingsBoard PE server is running, you’ll need to update configuration parameters to avoid port collision between ThingsBoard Server and ThingsBoard Edge.

-Please uncomment the following parameters in the ThingsBoard Edge configuration file (/etc/tb-edge/conf/tb-edge.conf):
+Please execute the following command to update ThingsBoard Edge configuration file (/etc/tb-edge/conf/tb-edge.conf):

 export HTTP_BIND_PORT=18080